Single Cell Assay, Sorting and Dispensing

 There are generally three main stages involved in single cell analysis: assay, sorting and dispensing.
 Our technology provides a number of benefits at each of these stages, including compatibility with a range of existing assay reagents, miniaturisation, high-throughput, monoclonality assurance and huge savings on costs and resources.
 Using our approach, you can process several hundreds of thousands, through to millions of picodroplets per day.
 This enables you to selectively screen more cells to find rare and valuable candidates in less time, thus boosting your chances of success.

-Our technology for single cell analysis involves two main systems: Cyto-Mine® (for assays using optical readouts) and ESI-Mine™ (for assays using mass spectrometry (MS)).
+Our technology for single cell analysis currently involves two main systems: Cyto-Mine® (for assays using optical readouts) and ESI-Mine™ (for assays using mass spectrometry (MS)).
 One of the unique features of our ESI-Mine™ platform is that it incorporates a picodroplet splitting mechanism for MS analysis.
 Cell populations are grown from a single cell in a picodroplet and when these are ready for analysis, each picodroplet is split so that one replicate (containing living cells) is stored and the other replicate is analysed using MS (a destructive technique).
 If the analysed replicate is identified as a ‘hit’, you can retrieve its living replicate for further analysis.
 This is particularly useful for synthetic biology applications and other experiments where MS is a must, but you cannot afford to destroy the entire sample.
 This system can also screen around 200,000 samples per day – at least 20-fold higher than conventional techniques.
+Genome-Mine™ is also now under development for automated precision genome engineering of single cells.

 Our Systems in Action for Single Cell Assay, Sorting and Dispensing